DaisukeMiyamoto/aws-parallelcluster-relion/README.md

 ![Architecture Overview](images/relion_architecture.png)

-- :warning: **This tutorial environment does not includes FSx for Lustre / S3 integration**
+- :warning: **This tutorial environment does not include FSx for Lustre / S3 integration**

 ## set by step guide